Elementary

 Montessori Elementary Program (Ages 6–12) | Aquinas Montessori School – Mount Vernon Campus

-At Aquinas Montessori School’s Mount Vernon Campus in Alexandria, VA, our Montessori Elementary program serves children ages 6 to 12 in a rich, dynamic, and intellectually stimulating environment.
-Building on the foundation laid in the Primary years, the Elementary child’s request becomes, “Help me to understand the world!”
+At Aquinas Montessori School’s Mount Vernon Campus in Alexandria, Virginia, our Montessori Elementary program serves children ages 6 to 12 in a rich, dynamic, and intellectually stimulating environment.
+Families in Fairfax County, Fort Hunt, Belle Haven, and Old Town Alexandria choose our program for its strong academics and whole-child development.
+Building on the foundation laid in the Primary years (ages 2.5–6), the Elementary child’s request becomes, “Help me to understand the world!”

 A Cosmic Education: Inspiring Lifelong Learners